ReyhaneNikoobayan/Ball-and-Beam-Control/README.md

 The control design should have these two qualities:

-Overshoot percentage less than 20%
+1.Overshoot percentage less than 20%
+2.
 Settling time under 8 seconds